-- Certain danaine butterflies, including the male queen butterfly, go to the plants due to their alkaloids of pyrrolizidine.
+- Certain danainae butterflies, including the male queen butterfly, go to the plants due to their pyrrolizidine alkaloids.

-- The grass jewel caterpillars (Freyeria trochylus) is a gossamer-winged butterfly that consumes H. strigosum.
+- The grass jewel caterpillar (Freyeria trochylus) is a gossamer-winged butterfly that consumes H. strigosum.

-- The juice of European Heliotrope flowers was used to color food items in early in the Middle Ages and Early Modern French food preparation.
+- The juice of European Heliotrope flowers was used to color food items early in the Middle Ages and early modern French food preparation.

 - Garden heliotrope is cultivated across Southern Europe as an ingredient in perfume.

-- The botanical name for Heliotrope originates from Latin Valere, which translates to “to be well.”
-Valerian is the name given to Heliotrope.
-Valerian is used to treat insomnia, as well as other disorders.
+- The botanical name for heliotrope originates from Latin Valere, which translates to “to be well.”
+Valerian is the name given to heliotrope.
+Valerian is used to treating insomnia, as well as other disorders.
 It is a viable alternative to benzodiazepine.

-Heliotrope is a gorgeous floral present for nearly every occasion.
+Heliotrope is a gorgeous floral gift for nearly every occasion.
 Its vibrant color and delicious fragrance make it ideal for birthdays, celebrations, congratulations, and many other events.
 Heliotrope is a perfect flower for weddings, anniversaries, and romantic gestures since it symbolizes affection and love.
 Flowers can be delivered in bouquets or arrangements.
-It’s also an excellent option to decorate pots and containers for gardens.
+It’s also an excellent option for decorating pots and containers for gardens.

 Heliotropes provide delicious scents and vibrant flowers to the landscape.
-Because of their powerful symbolism, these beautiful flowers can be a thoughtful bouquet for friends and friends.
+Because of their powerful symbolism, these beautiful flowers can be thoughtful bouquets for friends and friends.